Coreyx86/Black-Ops-Rawfile-Injector-Steam/README.md

 # Black Ops Rawfile Injector Steam
  A tool to dump and overwrite/inject rawfile assets for SP/ZM & MP modes in Call of Duty: Black Ops [Steam].

+ #Requires .NET Framework 4.8

  This tool uses data provided by the COD Engine Research Community (https://wiki.orbismodding.com/index.php/Main_Page) and Jake625.
-This tool also uses my open source MemoryLib API to interact with process memory in real-time.
+This tool also uses my open source [MemoryLib API](https://github.com/Coreyx86/MemoryLib) to interact with process memory in real-time.